 The season of stargazing is upon us, and there’s no better place to take in the majesty of a sparkling night sky than one of Colorado’s designated Dark Sky destinations.
-The International Dark-Sky Association (IDA), a nonprofit that works to preserve dark skies and combat light pollution, has identified close to 100 locations worldwide for their pristine sky-scapes, and six are located right here in the Centennial State.
+The International Dark-Sky Association (IDA), a nonprofit that works to preserve dark skies and combat light pollution, has identified close to 100 locations worldwide for their pristine sky-scapes, and several are located right here in the Centennial State.

 But Dark Sky designations go well beyond a place’s awe-inspiring beauty—IDA also praises galaxy-gazing as a source of scientific discovery, heritage, and storytelling.
 Conversely, the organization maintains that light pollution has a negative effect on humans’ health and the environment.
 Around 30 percent of all outdoor lighting in the U.S. is wasted, which amounts to more than $3 billion worth of energy and 21 million pounds of carbon dioxide released into the atmosphere each year.

 In celebration of Colorado’s unspoiled skies (and to raise awareness of them as a valuable resource), Gov. Jared Polis recently designated June as Dark Sky Month.
 Throughout the month, you can find educational events and festivities at all six of the state’s IDA-designated locales.
 But even if you miss the events, you’ll still be rewarded by visiting these sites—with stunning starlight and darkness that you’re not likely to forget.

 Great Sand Dunes National Park, Colorado’s most recent IDA designation, is home to North America’s tallest dunes, which juxtapose against the snow-capped, rugged Sangre de Cristo Range.

 Odometer: 480 miles round-trip from Denver to the park entrance